lukedays/ExcelNativeAot/README.md

 ## Excel Native AOT

-Proof-of-concept of using the newly announced .NET Native AOT (Ahead-of-time) compilation features to build Excel XLL add-ins.
+Proof-of-concept of using .NET Native AOT (ahead-of-time) compilation features to build Excel XLL add-ins.
-The work is preliminary but very promising.

 ### Features

 - 100% C# with unmanaged/native methods directly callable by Excel (the C/C++ projects are used just for debugging)
-- Access to the C/XLL and COM APIs
+- Access to the C/XLL (through `UnmanagedCallersOnly`) and COM APIs (through `GeneratedComInterface`)
 - No need for .NET runtimes for deployment
 - Better performance and/or hot reloading (possibly?)